-Defore coming to the sawyer's house, Sorrow had no memories of living on land and now the ship, the only home she knew, was erased as well.
+Before coming to the sawyer's house, Sorrow had no memories of living on land and now the ship, the only home she knew, was erased as well.
 Except for a dim trace of Captain.
 After days searching for others and food; nights listening to wind and lapping sea, Twin joined her under the hammock and they have been together ever since.
-Together they skinned down the broken mast and started walking the shoreline.
-The bits of dead fish they ate intensified their thirst making them incautious enough to wade away from the rocks into a lagoon just when the tide was coming in.
+Both skinned down the broken mast and started walking the shoreline.
+The bits of dead fish they ate intensified their thirst but it was the sight of two bodies rocking in the surf that made them incautious enough to wade away from the rocks into a lagoon just when the tide was coming in.
 Both were swept out to deep water, both treaded as long as they could until the cold over came their senses and they swam not landward, but toward the horizon.
-Very good luck, for they entered a neap rushing headlong to shore.
+Very good luck, for they entered a neap rushing headlong toward shore and into a river beyond.

-Sorrow woke up with a warm wet cloth on her forehead and cool fingers

-\ but it was sight of two hodies hocking in the surf sound them

-Ted an extravogant breakfast, She feet olert enough to take but samehors not to then She was whell enough pecall theigh.
-They asked her name mo.
-M 73 I win whe spered NO, So She Shook her head, and found that a convenient gestiere for the other information she Couldn't remember.
+Sorrow woke up with a warm wet cloth on her forehead and cool fingers holding her hand.
+The smell of milled wood overwhelming.
+Fed an extravagant breakfast, she was alert enough to say things but not to recall things.
+When they asked her name, Twin whispered NO, so she shook her head and found that a convenient gesture for the other information she couldn't remember.

-Where did you come from?
+Where do you live?

-A ship!
+A ship.